 My first tip is simple: communicate.
 For an agile web development approach to work, your developers need to know what your goals are down the line, because these will affect how they build your product from the start.
 If you’re considering making your website responsive, for example, or if you plan to expand to international markets, tell your team about this.
 Adding support for another platform or language once your product has launched will be much harder than if you had planned for it early on.

 Communication will also build trust and keep everyone in sync as the project moves forward.
 It’ll improve teamwork among developers by making sure they use the same tools and approaches, and it’ll ensure your internal team and the client understand each other’s decision making processes.

 This will help cut down on stress as well.
 Clients won’t panic if a roadmap becomes longer than expected because they understand what business purpose it serves, and developers won’t get frustrated if a new idea is proposed on the fly because they can properly assess the time it takes to develop it.
 Plus, each team will be able to learn from the other’s expertise.

-As a general rule, I recommend making communication as straightforward as possible.
+As a general rule, I recommend making communication as straightforward as possible during an agile web development project.
 Avoid third parties when they aren’t necessary.
 If a discussion is happening about functionality, have the developer speak directly to the client or person responsible for the idea.
 Your project manager could be present, of course, but there’s no point having the entire conversation pass through them first.

 Another suggestion I’d make is to keep at least two chats running during any given project: one for your internal team to talk through the more detailed and technical nuances that don’t necessarily concern the client, and one for talking directly to the client, to make sure both sides are on the same page.
 Also, try to involve at least a few developers whenever you meet with the client, to keep this kind of communication happening every step of the way.